iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.1.2/report.md

 > Had a virtual appointment today that I couldn't attend because the app keeps closing on me!!!!<br> :date: __2020-11-30 22:03:04__

 > My doctor couldnt get thru and my tablet wasnt compable<br> :date: __2020-11-21 17:16:34__

-> Get to the insurance part and I can't log in since only 4 listed and mine is not.
-Yey you have to put something in that spot.
-Uninstaller app.
-Guess I'll have to call doctor.<br> :date: __2020-11-16 15:29:12__